 I am an internationally recognised, senior academic with 6 years Head/Dean of School experience.
 Having gained First Class Honours in Civil Engineering from Heriot-Watt University, I carried out my PhD - also at HWU - on the effect of rainfall patterns on earthworking.
 I took up a lectureship in Geotechnical Engineering at Napier University in 1995.

 During a 22 year long period at Napier, I was steadily promoted to Teaching Fellow, Senior Lecturer, Head of Civil Engineering, Head of the School of Engineering and the Built Environment, Dean of the School and Professor of Teaching and Learning.
-I am also Visiting Professor at Shanghai Normal University in China and am a Fellow of the Higher Education Academy.
+I am also Visiting Professor at three universities in China: Shanghai Normal University, Jinggangshan University and Hubei University of Automotive Technology.
+Aw yeah, I'm also a Fellow of the Higher Education Academy.

 In May 2017 I left Edinburgh Napier to establish my own consultancy and offer freelance services to geotechnical engineering and to education.